Old Trafford tram stop: Location and use

-The station is adjacent to Old Trafford Cricket Ground, the home of Lancashire County Cricket Club, and only a short walk from Old Trafford football stadium, the home of Manchester United F.C.
+The station is adjacent to the Old Trafford Cricket Ground, the home of Lancashire County Cricket Club, and only a short walk from the Old Trafford football stadium, the home of Manchester United F.C.
 As a result, Old Trafford Station regularly faces heavy usage from the crowds attending cricket and football matches and concerts.
 Crowd control operations often involve the use of turnstiles.
+The football ground is also served by the much closer Wharfside tram stop on the Trafford Park Line, opposite the stadium.

 An average of 2,000 passenger journeys are made per day to or from Old Trafford stop, but this can rise to 9,500 on a match day.
 In order to manage the crowds more effectively, the stop was rebuilt in 2009.
 The pedestrian underpass was closed and passengers instead cross the tram line to change platforms.
 The platforms themselves were rearranged into a staggered layout by moving the northbound platform (for trams into Manchester), and both platforms were doubled in length to 120 metres, to allow two double trams to stop at the same time.
 A new match day gating system was installed and the station was redecorated with the new yellow and silver Metrolink corporate identity.

 Old Trafford Metrolink depot is next to the station on Elsinore Road and staff use the station regularly for access to it.